My friends call this my loaf of bread story - but really it's a story about how to manifest anything you want...

 When I got there, there wasn't anyone else around.
 And one of my favourite loaves was left.

 So I asked (even though I thought I knew the answer) if they had a mobile card machine.
 "No", came the answer.
 But instead of thanking her and walking away - I felt compelled to continue chatting to the young girl serving.
-By way of conversation I explained I didn't have enough cash and I'd been trying to drum some up, but to no avial.
+By way of conversation I explained I didn't have enough cash and I'd been trying to drum some up, but to no avail.
+I didn’t say this with any ulterior motive, all I can say is that I just felt like chatting to the girl serving.

 She asked me how much I had and then offered me a smaller loaf for that amount.
-It wasn't really what I wanted, but at least I was going to go home with some bread.
+It wasn't really what I wanted, but at least I was going to go home with some bread, and I was grateful for her generosity.

 Now, I knew for certain that I only had $4 and some small change because I had completely emptied my purse out earlier to count it.
 It's a small purse, so nowhere for extra coins to hide.
-And I even remembered what coins I had:
+And as I write this I even remember what coins I had:

 two 50c pieces,